Beardcaster/frothfinder-project/README.md

 -Global variables and functions to run on page load.
 -Core event listeners.
 -Functions loosely organized by relation to eachother.
 -Helper functions used to keep repetetive code down.

-# Code written by Henry Yun and Jayson Ambrose #
+ Code written by Henry Yun and Jayson Ambrose

+ Open Brewery DB API created by Chris J Mears and Wandering Leaf Studios LLC.
+ With initial dataset provided by Brewers Association.